sharikak54/sharikak54.github.io/.collections/_cases/rbird_rscottie.md

 optimal: 4

-recognition: bad bird/scottie; the clean slice between the tent and corner on bottom preserves squareshape when preserving the half on top
+recognition: Bad bird/scottie; the clean slice between the tent and corner on bottom preserves squareshape when preserving the kite on top.

 # ALGORITHMS
 default_alg:
   alg: "1,0/2,2/3,0/-2,1/-1,0"
-  description: fully preserve U half in UL, and position isolated corner on bottom next to the slice; first move trades isolated edge on top with isolated corner on bottom to make gem/snoopy
+  description: Fully preserve U kite in UL, and position isolated corner on bottom next to the slice; first move trades isolated edge on top with isolated corner on bottom to make gem/snoopy.
 color_mirror_algs:
   -
     alg: "1,0/-4,-4/-2,1/0,3/-1,0"